RedHatGov/ocdb/assets/src/app/assets/markdown/products/rhacm/Overview.md

 ## NIST 800-53
 NIST 800-53 control responses are available to the general public in [interactive form](/ato/products/rhacm/NIST-800-53).
-For immediate evaluation of certification responses progress review [NIST-800-53 visuals](/ato/products/rhacs/Charts?tab=0)
+For immediate evaluation of certification responses progress, review [NIST-800-53 visuals](/ato/products/rhacs/Charts?tab=0).

 ## SCAP
 SCAP content for automated assessment of Red Hat Advanced Cluster Management is not available at the moment.